Scan159.jpg (83955 bytes)

 Porcelain Veneers

 Another approach to improved tooth appearance is with thin porcelain cosmetic veneers.
-This would be indicated in cases where extensive wear or existing tooth position and/or fillings would not be improved by home bleaching.
-Many times there might be rotations that create shadows and these can be corrected also by veneering the teeth with porcelain to create a more symmetrical arrangement.
+This would be indicated in cases where extensive wear, existing tooth position or fillings would not be improved by home bleaching.
+Many times, there might be rotations that create shadows, and these can also be corrected by veneering the teeth with porcelain to create a more symmetrical arrangement.
 Whenever veneering is done, designing the final shapes of the teeth for treatment is important.
-This is usually done by a diagnostic wax-up and/or with cosmetic imaging.
-The wax-up helps the technician who is going to make the veneers and the cosmetic imaging allows the patient to visualize the results at chair side in color on a TV. screen prior to their fabrication.
+This is usually done by a diagnostic wax-up or with cosmetic imaging.
+The wax-up helps the technician who is going to make the veneers and the cosmetic imaging allows the patient to visualize the results at chairside in color on a TV screen prior to their fabrication.
 The wax-up also helps the doctor as the teeth need to be reduced on the front surface about the thickness of a fingernail to allow room for the porcelain veneers.
-These then are bonded on to the teeth and are very strong.
+These then are bonded on to the minimally prepared teeth and are very strong.

 Porcelain Crowns

-The final approach to lightening and correcting tooth appearance would be with traditional crowns which involves more tooth reduction.
-These may be all porcelain that are bonded onto the teeth or porcelain that is fused to a metal substructure Since these crowns are often in the aesthetic zone, appearance is important.
+The final approach to lightening and correcting tooth appearance would be with traditional crowns, which involves more tooth reduction.
+These may be all-porcelain or ceramic crowns that are either bonded or cemented onto the teeth or crowns made of porcelain that is fused to a metal substructure.
+Since these crowns are often in the aesthetic zone, appearance is important.
 The type of porcelain used can determine how real the color is.
 The more sophisticated porcelain crowns use a multi-layering technique and the color is built in.
-The simpler crowns might have only three layers of color while the more cosmetic ones may have eight or more layers.
+The simpler crowns might have only three layers of porcelain with color while the more cosmetic ones may have eight or more porcelain layers.
 The margins or junction of the crowned teeth also might be made totally out of porcelain and blend into the root without a dark line.
-These cases are preplanned with photography and a wax-up before being started when the highest cosmetic result is desired.
-Finally the artistic skill of the dentist and technician determines the end result.
+When the highest cosmetic result is desired, these cases are preplanned with photography and a wax-up before being started.
+Finally, the artistic skill of the dentist and technician determines the end result.
 An in-office laboratory can work with the more sophisticated and aesthetic porcelains and the quality can be excellent.
-These are then either bonded or cemented on and are very strong
+These are then either bonded or cemented on and are very strong.